aireytf/Week2-Challenge-Portfolio/README.md

 ![Demo2](/images/Screenshot2.png)

 The required features of the site were as follows:
-When the page is loaded the page presents your name, a recent photo or avatar, and links to sections about you, your work, and how to contact you
+- When the page is loaded the page presents my name, a recent photo or avatar, and links to sections about myself, my work, and how to contact me.
-When one of the links in the navigation is clicked then the UI scrolls to the corresponding section When viewing the section about your work then the section contains titled images of your applications When presented with the your first application then that application's image should be larger in size than the others When images of the applications are clicked then the user is taken to that deployed application When the page is resized or viewed on various screens and devices then the layout is responsive and adapts to my viewport.
+- When one of the links in the navigation is clicked then the UI scrolls to the corresponding section.
+- When viewing the section about my work then the section contains titled images of my applications.
+- When presented with the first application then that application's image should be larger in size than the others.
+- When images of the applications are clicked then the user is taken to that deployed application.
+- When the page is resized or viewed on various screens and devices then the layout is responsive and adapts to the viewport.

 I succeeded in all but the last feature, as I ran out of time to include full and appropriate media qualites to make my site responsive on various screen sizes and devices.